-SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them
+Part D Vaccines.
+What you pay for depends on how and SECTION 8 where you get them

-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even (if you haven't paid your deductible).
-Call Member Services for more information.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List".
+Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Refer to your plan's "Drug List" or contact Member Services for coverage and cost-sharing details about specific vaccines.